Worst-Case Services and State-Based Scheduling: State-Based Scheduling

-According to this definition, once perpetuatable conditions are met, they can always be met.
-Perpetuatable conditions can be rather trivial.
-For instance, it is perpetuatable to require that $\bs\psi^\omega(\bs{q}^\omega) = \bs{0}$ for all $\omega \in \Omega$ and $\bs{q}^\omega \in \mb{U} | b^\omega$, where $\bs{0}$ is the all-zero vector, but this is nothing but a disguised way to say that there should be no guarantee to any flow at all.
-Perpetuatable conditions are also not unique.
-For instance, any condition that is perpetuatable for a server with capacity $c' \leq c$ must also be so for that with capacity $c$.
-However, there does exist a unique, non-trivial perpetuatable condition.
-To see this, let P1 and P2 both be perpetuatable.
-By definition, if $\bs\psi^{[\Omega]}$ meets ``P1 or P2", given any $a^{[\Omega]}$, there must exist at least one $d^{[\Omega]}$ that is a perpetuator of ``P1 or P2".
-That is to say, ``P1 or P2" should also be perpetuatable, so the union of two perpetuatable conditions is still perpetuatable, which leads to the next definition.
+According to this definition, once sustainable conditions are met, they can always be met.
+Sustainable conditions can be rather trivial.
+For instance, it is sustainable to require that $\bs\psi^\omega(\bs{q}^\omega) = \bs{0}$ for all $\omega \in \Omega$ and $\bs{q}^\omega \in \mb{U} | b^\omega$.
+But this is nothing but a disguised way of saying that there should be no guarantee to any flow at all.
+Sustainable conditions are also not unique.
+For instance, any condition that is sustainable for a server with capacity $c' \leq c$ must also be so for a server with capacity $c$.
+However, there does exist a unique, non-trivial, sustainable condition.
+To see this, let P1 and P2 both be sustainable.
+By definition, if $\bs\psi^{[\Omega]}$ satisfies ``P1 or P2", given any $a^{[\Omega]}$, there must exist at least one $d^{[\Omega]}$ that is a sustainer of ``P1 or P2".
+That is to say, ``P1 or P2" must also be sustainable.
+So the union of two sustainable conditions is sustainable.
+This observation leads to the next definition.